-Nickelodeon Universe is an indoor amusement park in American Dream, a mega mall.
-The mall is located in the meadowlands in East Rutherford, NJ.
+Nickelodeon Universe is an indoor amusement park in American Dream, a retail and entertainment complex.
+The complex is located in the Meadowlands in East Rutherford, New Jersey.
 It’s beside the MetLife Stadium, where the New York Jets and Giants play.

 The amusement park includes kiddie rides for young children, as well as more thrilling rides for older children, teens, and adults.
 As always, check the park’s ride list and ride height requirements before deciding whether to go.

 Nickelodeon Universe Tickets

 The ticket counter is located across from the “It’s Sugar” store, beside the entrance to the park.
 Tickets may be purchased in advance, which is recommended.
 Ticket options can be found on the Nickelodeon Universe website.
 Their website also lists the rides that may be temporarily closed on a particular day.

 To enter the park, there is an escalator and an elevator, as it’s a level below the ticket counter level.

 The front of the park is where most of the kiddie rides are located.
 The kiddie rides include a Shimmer and Shine magic carpet ride, a Blaze monster truck ride, a Blue’s Clues ride, a small, Paw Patrol Ferris wheel called Pup, Pup, and Away, and a Zuma’s Zoomers whip ride.

 The middle of the park features Adventure Bay, the Paw Patrol play area.
 There is a gate to enter, which has an attendant.
 Stroller parking is located to the left of the gate.